Ali Imam (footballer)

-Ali Imam (আলী ইমাম; 12 April 1949 – 14 March 1989) was a former Bangladeshi football player and coach.
+Ali Imam (আলী ইমাম; 12 April 1949 – 14 March 1989) was a retired Bangladeshi football player and coach.

 Playing career

 Ali Imam began his career as a left-winger at Dhaka Wanderers in 1963, under the guidance of his older brother Ali Hafiz.
 Nonetheless, Imam suffered continuous injuries throughout his career, keeping him out of action for the next two years.
 He represented Azad Sporting Club during both the 1966 and 1967 editions of the Aga Khan Gold Cup.

 During the 1971 Bangladesh Liberation War, Imam had moved to Calcutta and sought shelter in the Mohun Bagan clubhouse with the help of Balai Dey.
 Imam was one of the main founders of the Shadhin Bangla football team.
 He also played for the team, touring throughout India to help fund the provisional Bangladesh government by handing over all the prize money they earned from 16 exhibition games played during their tour.

 It was Ali Imam’s brain-child.
 He was trying to gather players but was struggling to form a team.
 He shared the idea with others, including Protap (Pratap Shankar Hazra) and Ashraf (Sheikh Ashraf Ali) and some other people of different platforms.
 We had a trial before forming the team.